Privacy Policy

 - View your farm profile anytime in Settings

-- View all Farm Notebook facts in Settings → Farm Notebook
+- View every Farm Notebook fact and every uploaded document in Settings → Farm Notebook

 - View conversation history in the app